 MD, Harvard Medical School, 1978

-Dr. Rigotti is president elect of the Society of General Internal Medicine and is co-chair of the Tobacco Task Force of Partners HealthCare.
-She previously served as president of the Society for Research in Nicotine and Tobacco and as Associate Director of the Institute for the Study of Smoking Behavior and Policy at the John F. Kennedy School of Government at Harvard University.
-Dr. Rigotti was a scientific editor of the 1989 Surgeon General’s Report on Tobacco, a comprehensive review that provided scientific support for policymaking for over a decade; she is deputy editor of Nicotine & Tobacco Research, among other editorial responsibilities.
+Dr. Rigotti has served as President of the Society of General Internal Medicine (2008-09), president of the Society for Research in Nicotine and Tobacco (2003-04) and as Associate Director of the Institute for the Study of Smoking Behavior and Policy at the John F. Kennedy School of Government at Harvard University (1985-1990).
+She was a scientific editor of the 1989 Surgeon General’s Report on Tobacco, a comprehensive review that provided scientific support for policymaking for over a decade and was a Deputy Editor of Nicotine & Tobacco Research, among other editorial responsibilities.
 Dr. Rigotti has served on numerous national and international committees addressing tobacco issues, and in 2006 she won the James D. Bruce Memorial Award for Distinguished Contributions in Preventive Medicine from the American College of Physicians.